Generalized double bracket vector fields: Introduction

-As mentioned in \cite{Birtea-Comanescu-Hessian}, at a critical point $s_0\in S$ of $\widetilde{G}$, the numbers $\sigma^i_{g}(s_0)$ coincide with the classical Lagrange multipliers. \begin{thm} [ \cite{birtea-comanescu}, \cite{Birtea-Comanescu-Hessian}] The generalized gradient vector field, defined in \eqref{generalized gradient}, is tangent to the regular part of the foliation given by $F$.
-More precisely, its restriction to a regular leaf is the gradient vector field
+In the often encountered case of a submanifold defined by a set of constraint functions, the gradient vector field on the submanifold, with respect to the induced metric, can be realized as the restriction of a vector field (termed the embedded gradient vector field) defined on the ambient space.
+This construction has been thoroughly developed in \cite{birtea-comanescu, Birtea-Comanescu-Hessian}.

-Moreover, it is the unique vector field satisfying the above properties. \end{thm} Often, we don't explicitly know enough components of the constraint map $F$ that defines the submanifold $S$.
-Such an instance appears when $S$ is a symplectic leaf of a Poisson manifold $M$ and we don't know enough Casimirs to describe $S$.
-In the case of a linear Poisson structure, the gradient vector field on the symplectic leaf can be obtained as the restriction of a vector field on the ambient space $M$, namely the double bracket vector field.
-Unlike in the previous setting, the metric on the symplectic leaf will not be the induced one, but the so called normal metric.
+In certain instances, there may be insufficient components of the constraint map that defines the submanifold.
+This situation arises, for example, when there is inadequate knowledge of the Casimir functions necessary to fully describe a symplectic leaf of a Poisson manifold.
+Nevertheless, in the context of the Lie-Poisson structure associated with a compact Lie algebra, the gradient vector field on the regular symplectic leaves can be derived as the restriction of a vector field defined in the ambient space, referred to as the double bracket (DB) vector field \cite{bloch-brockett}.
+In contrast to the previous setting, the metric on the symplectic leaf is not the induced metric; rather, it is known as the normal metric.